acdvorak/intellij-lessc-plugin/README.md

 5. Add one or more CSS output directories
 6. Click OK

+# Known Issues

+*  The first time you update a ```.less``` file it will take several seconds to compile.
+   This is because the LESS compiler needs to initialize, so be patient; after the initial compilation all future updates will be nearly instantaneous.

 # TODO

 1.  **Re-compile when an imported file is updated**